 Knobby treads actually give worse traction on hard surfaces!
 This is because the knobs can bend under side loads, while a smooth tread cannot.

-The bending of knobs can cause discontinuities in handling; the tire grips OK for mild cornering, but as cornering force exceeds some critical value, the knobs start to bend and the traction suddenly goes to Hell in a handbasket.
+The bending of knobs can cause discontinuities in handling: the tire grips OK for mild cornering, but as cornering force exceeds some critical value, the knobs start to bend and the traction suddenly goes to Hell in a handbasket.

 Combination Treads

-Many tire makers market "combination tread" tires, that are purported to work well both on pavement and dirt.
+Many tire makers market "combination-tread" tires, that are purported to work well on both pavement and dirt.
 Generally, they don't.

 The usual design is to have a smooth ridge down the center of the tread, with knobs on the sides.
 The theory is that the ridge will provide a smooth ride on pavement, with the tire inflated fairly hard, and the knobs will come into play off-road, with the tire running at lower pressure (or sinking into a soft surface.)
 Another aspect of this design is that the knobs are intended to come into play as you lean into a turn.

-In practice, combination tread tires don't work all that well.
+In practice, combination-tread tires don't work all that well.
 They do OK in dirt, but they're pretty lousy on pavement.
 They're much heavier than street tires, and if you corner aggressively, the transition from the center strip to the knobs can cause sudden washout.
 They aren't quite as slow and buzzy as true dirt tires, but they're much worse in this respect than smoothies.

 If you mostly ride on pavement, but also do a fair amount of dirt, a combination tire on the front may be a good choice for you, with a road tire on the back.
 See the section on mixing/matching tires.